Super-powered continuous delivery with Git

 Git’s facility for branching – and especially for forking entire repos – makes it easy to take contributions from people outside the immediate team: contractors, developers from partner companies, devs from other business units, etc. You don’t have to lose sleep worrying about people who are unfamiliar with your code base making changes on critical branches willy-nilly and thwarting your ability to ship new code.

 Here again, rigorous automated testing on their branches or forked repos is the key to collaboration happiness.
-You'll want to review their build and test results before approving any merges into your master code line.
+You'll want to review their build and test results before approving any merges into your main code line.

 Branching done right = project tracking clarity